nervosnetwork/docs.nervos.org/website/docs/dapp/view-and-transfer-balance.md

 const hash = await rpc.sendTransaction(tx, "passthrough");
 ```

-You can go to the `complete transaction` to confirm the process.[Full Transaction](https://explorer.nervos.org/transaction/0xada1ae693138bec933a17d249e9fa605f6fe5cdf8ae1f4126171f4eeed960c4a)
+You can open the console on the browser to see the full transaction to confirm the process.